lmb-embrapa/machado-docker/README.md

     git clone https://github.com/lmb-embrapa/machado-docker.git
     cd machado-docker

 It's **required** to create mounting points for the PostgreSQL, ElasticSearch, and JBrowse data.
-Otherwise, docker will create them with the root user and there will be permissions issues.
+These directories should be granted global read/write permissions.

     mkdir ./data/pgdata
     mkdir ./data/ecdata
     mkdir ./data/jbdata
+    chmod 777 ./data/*data

 Now, edit the `.env` file to update your user information.
 In order to find you UID, just type `id` in a linux terminal.